-5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Mains Electricity: Mains Gas: Mains Drainage: Mains Central Heating: Gas fired boiler to radiators.

-6.0 OUTBUILDINGS Garage: None.
+5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Mains Gas: Mains Drainage: Mains Central Heati ng: Gas fired boiler to radiators.
+6.0 OUTBUILDIN GS Garage: None.
 Others: None.
-7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible The report cannot therefore confirm that such parts of the property are free from defect.
-Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
-Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. imney stacks w urnished and floors were covered.
-The inspection of the main roof covering to the building as observed from ground level only.
-This was restricted in part, due to the height of the The property appears to have been adequately maintained.
-No obvious significant defects were identified which would adversely affect value of security.
-There are tree There are trees located within close proximity.
-General advice suggest that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.
+7.0 of any woodw The report can defects, partic Where defects accurate estin ONDITION - A building survey has not been carried out, nor has any inspection been made ork, services or other parts of the property which were covered, unexposed or inaccessible, not therefore confirm that such parts of the property are free from defect.
+Failure to rectify cularly involving water penetration may result in further and more serious defects arising, as exist and where remedial work is necessary, prospective purchasers are advised to seek mates and costings from appropriate Contractors or Specialists before proceeding with the nerally we will not test or report on boundary walls, fences, outbuildings, radon gas or site in.
+The property was unoccupied, furnished and floors were covered.
+The inspection of the main roof covering to the building and mutual chimney stacks was restricted, due to the height of the building and complexed roof design.
+The property appears to have been adequately maintained.
+The market value reflects that there is wear and tear to some items and that maintenance, repair or upgrading will be required.
+There are trees located within close proximity.
+General advice suggests that no trees should be planted any closer to a building than it mature height and regular maintenance is desirable.
 8.0 ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property) None.
-8.1 Retention on recommended: N/A. 9.0 ROADS &FOOTPATHS Assumed to be adopted by the Local Authori ty.
-10.0 BUILDINGS INSURANCE (£): 300,000 GROSS EXTERNAL FLOOR AREA 85 Square metres should be insured against total property in its existing design allowance has been included al destruction or and materials. for inflation duri m for which the property and so n a re-instatement basis assun Furnishings and fittings have n ing the insurance period or dun n on professional fees.
-Furthe ning reconstruct not been include ring re-construct tion of the ed.
-No tion and no
+8.1 Retention recommended d: No. 9.0 ROADS &FO S &FOOTPATHS Assumed to be made and adopted by the Local Authority.
+10.0 BUILDINGS I (£): NSURANCE 380,000 GROSS EXT FLOOR ARE 108 Square metres should be insu property in its allowance has ture is an opinion of an appropriate sum for which the property and substantial outbuildings be insured against total destruction on a re-instatement basis assuming reconstruction of the ty in its existing design and materials.
+Furnishings and fittings have not been included.
+No nace has been included for inflation during the insurance period or during re-construction and no nace has been made for VAT, other than on professional fees.
+Further discussions with your is advised.
+11.0 GENERAL RI AL REMARKS